botre/anki-decks/src/git.md

 A head is a ref that points to the tip of a branch.

-Conveniently named pointer to the latest commit of a branch.

 ## Branch tip

 The most recent commit on a branch.